SortableJS/Vue.Draggable/README.md

 ### Gotchas
   - Drag operation with empty list:

-    To be abble to drag items on an empty draggable component, set a min-height>0 on the `draggable` component or the `transition-group` if any.
+    To be able to drag items on an empty draggable component, set a min-height>0 on the `draggable` component or the `transition-group` if any.

 ### Fiddle